 While many people can live in a home with hidden mold and not come down with any health issues, people with mold allergies or asthma can suffer quite badly.

-For mold allergy sufferers, common allergy symptoms will soon present if they are living in a moldy environment.
+For mold allergy sufferers, common symptoms will soon present if they live in a moldy environment.
 Respiratory issues are one of the most common symptoms, resulting from breathing in tiny, microscopic mold spores.
 Runny noses, sneezing, coughing, and difficulty breathing are all signs of an active mold allergy.

 When is Mold remediation required